debods/DigiHubInstaller/README.md

 Installation
 -------------
 Ensure the Operating System you are installing on has an active Internet connection and, if you intend to use a GPS, it is connected and working.

+Note: python3, git (to cover the instacence of copying rather than downloading the repository),and curl will be installed as part of the process if not already available and wiil NOT be removed during uninstallation.

 Issue the following commands: